Genivia/ugrep/README.md

 - **ugrep is compatible** by supporting the standard GNU/BSD grep command-line options.
 This means that grep use cases work with **ugrep** too.

+- **ugrep has fuzzy search options** to find approximate matches and sort files by best match.

 - **ugrep searches compressed files and archives** (cpio, jar, tar, pax, zip, gz, bz2, xz, lzma, Z) with option `-z`.
 The matching file names in archives